appaloosa-store/mobile_provision/README.md

 3. Commit your changes (git commit -am 'Add some feature')
 4. Push to the branch (git push origin my-new-feature)
 5. Create a new Pull Request

+Update
+---

+If you installed this gem before 2017-09-05, please note that `bundle_id` has been renamed `app_id` In case of bug, please consider reviewing this change in code.